Transition Amplitudes in 3D Quantum Gravity: Boundaries and Holography in the Coloured Boulatov Model: Simplicial Complexes and Pseudomanifolds

 Let now $S\subset\Delta$ be a subset of some abstract simplicial complex $\Delta$.
-If $S$ is by itself an abstract simplicial complex with vertex set $\bigcup S$, then it is called a ``\textit{subcomplex of $\Delta$}''.
+If $S$ is by itself an abstract simplicial complex, then it is called a \textit{subcomplex of $\Delta$}.
 Let us further introduce the following terminology:

-\begin{itemize} \item[(1)]The ``\textit{closure} $\mathrm{Cl}_{\Delta}(S)$ of $S$'' is the smallest subcomplex of $\Delta$ containing $S$, i.e.
+\begin{itemize} \item[(1)]The \textit{closure} $\mathrm{Cl}_{\Delta}(S)$ of $S$ is the smallest subcomplex of $\Delta$ containing $S$, i.e.

-If $S$ is a subcomplex, then clearly $\mathrm{Cl}_{\Delta}(S)=S$. \item[(2)]The ``\textit{star}'' of a single simplex $\sigma\in\Delta$ is defined to be set of all simplices in $\Delta$ having $\sigma$ as a face, i.e.
+If $S$ is a subcomplex, then clearly $\mathrm{Cl}_{\Delta}(S)=S$. \item[(2)]The \textit{star} of a single simplex $\sigma\in\Delta$ is defined to be set of all simplices in $\Delta$ having $\sigma$ as a face, i.e.

-The ``\textit{star of $S$}'' is then the union of the stars of all its simplices.
+The \textit{star of $S$} is then the union of the stars of all its simplices.
 Note that the star is in general not a subcomplex.
-Therefore, one often defines the ``\textit{closed star}'', which is the subcomplex $\mathrm{Cl}_{\Delta}(\mathrm{St}_{\Delta}(S))$.
-Note that some authors define the star directly in this way. \item[(3)]The ``\textit{link} of $S$'' is defined to be $\mathrm{Lk}_{\Delta}(S):=\mathrm{Cl}_{\Delta}(\mathrm{St}_{\Delta}(S))\backslash\mathrm{St}_{\Delta}(\mathrm{Cl}_{\Delta}(S))$.
+Therefore, one often defines the \textit{closed star}, which is the subcomplex $\mathrm{Cl}_{\Delta}(\mathrm{St}_{\Delta}(S))$.
+Note that some authors define the star directly in this way. \item[(3)]The \textit{link} of $S$ is defined to be $\mathrm{Lk}_{\Delta}(S):=\mathrm{Cl}_{\Delta}(\mathrm{St}_{\Delta}(S))\backslash\mathrm{St}_{\Delta}(\mathrm{Cl}_{\Delta}(S))$.
 If $\sigma\in\Delta$ is a single simplex, then its link is given by

 The link of some subset $\mathcal{S}$ is again a subcomplex of $\Delta$.
 Furthermore, if $\sigma\in\Delta$ is a $k$-simplex in a $d$-dimensional abstract simplicial complex, then the dimension of $\mathrm{Lk}_{\Delta}(\sigma)$ is at most $d-(k+1)$. \end{itemize}